geoserver/geoserver/doc/en/user/source/services/csw/features.rst

 * ISO Metadata mapping can be found in the file ``csw/MD_Metadata.properties`` inside the data directory (see :ref:`csw_iso` Community Module).

 The mapping files take the syntax from Java properties files.
 The left side of the equals sign specifies the target field name or path in the metadata record, paths being separated with dots.
 The right side of the equals sign specifies any CQL expression that denotes the value of the target property.
 The CQL expression is applied to each ResourceInfo_ object in the catalog and can retrieve all properties from this object.
 These expressions can make use of literals, properties present in the ResourceInfo_ object, and all normal CQL operators and functions.
-There is also support for complex datastructures such as Maps using the dot notation and Lists using the bracket notation (Example mapping files are given below).
+There is also support for complex data structures such as Maps using the dot notation and Lists using the bracket notation (Example mapping files are given below).

 The properties in the ResourceInfo_ object that can be used are::